micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-They said to Him, He will put those wretches to a miserable death and rent the vineyard to other tenants [^t]of such a character that they will give him the fruits promptly in their season.
+They said to Him, He will put those wretches to a miserable death and rent the vineyard to other tenants of such a character that they will give him the fruits promptly in their season.